alex-paynedwyer/single-molecule-tools-alpd/README.md

 Outputs: an output file (`OUTPUT.mat`) containing the `trackArrayCh1` and `trackArrayCh2` arrays that describe stoichiometry, diffusivity and other properties by track.

 `sampleTrackAnalyser` performs the analyser function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.
+It uses same the list of hyperparameters '`params`' across the batch.

+### Parameters and settings
+`params` is the parameter structure which is read in from the workspace, or otherwise set in code (see code comments for details).

 ### Output